jBarichivich/jbarichivich.github.io/index.md

 ## Research portfolio (in development)

 ## Bio
+---
 I integrate observations and models to understand the interactions between terrestrial ecosystems and the climate system from days to centuries.
----
-Use this template if you need a quick developer / data science portfolio!
-Based on a Minimal Jekyll theme for GitHub Pages.

 ### Research areas